xyliatgithub/IntroCrypto2024/Lab 1/readme.md

 ## Submission Details
 * You will work in a team.
-* Only one report is needed from each group.
+* Only one report is accepted from each group.
 Please list group members in your report explicitly.
 * Please type your solutions.
 In general NO hand-written report is accepted.

 ## Grading